 Visit the Patkuli Viewing Platform, Tallinn

 For the best views across Tallinn's Old Town, head up Toompea Hill to reach this popular viewing platform.
-It might be crowded, but the view will be worth it: a Disney-style landscape of red turrets and white spires.
+It might be crowded, but the view is worth it: a Disney-esque landscape of red turrets and white spires.
 This platform is completely free to use and is open 24 hours a day, so get creative with when you visit!

 Return to the Middle Ages with Kiek in de Kök, Tallinn

 When you see Tallinn's skyline, your eyes might be drawn to some distinctive red-roofed towers.
 Visit the Kiek in de Kök museum complex to visit these medieval towers, such as Kiek in de Kök, the Maiden's Tower and Tallitorn Tower.
 Then, head down to the underground passages to discover more of Estonia's medieval past.